aFarkas/lazysizes/README.md

 ##What makes lazysizes so awesome:
 **lazysizes** is different than other lazy image loaders.

-1. **Works without any configuration in any web enviroment**: The script works as a universal, self-initializing, self-configuring and self-destroying component and detects any changes to the visibility of an image/iframe automatically no matter whether it becomes visible through a user scroll, a CSS animation triggered through ``:hover`` or through any kind of JS behavior (carousel, infinite scroll, AJAX, SPA...).
-Also works in conjunction with any kind of JS-/Frontend-Framework (AngularJS, React, Knockout, Backbone, jQuery, Bootstrap, Foundation, VanillaJS, Webplatform etc.)...
+1. **Works without any configuration in any web enviroment**: The script works as an universal, self-initializing, self-configuring and self-destroying component and detects any changes to the visibility of an image/iframe automatically no matter whether it becomes visible through a user scroll, a CSS animation triggered through ``:hover`` or through any kind of JS behavior (carousel, infinite scroll, AJAX, SPA...).
+Simple works in conjunction with any kind of JS-/Frontend-Framework.
 2. **Future-proof**: It directly includes standard responsive image support (``picture`` and ``srcset``)
 3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation feature.
 4. **Performance**: It's based on high efficient code (runtime **and** memory) to work jank-free at 60fps.
 5. **Extendable**: It provides JS and CSS hooks to extend lazySizes with any kind of lazy loading or effects.
+6. **Intelligent prefetch**: lazySizes prefetches near the view assets, while the browser network is idling. (see also ``threshold`` option)

 ##[Demo with code examples](http://afarkas.github.io/lazysizes/#examples)
 Can be seen [here](http://afarkas.github.io/lazysizes/#examples).